How Ballpoint Pens Are Made

 Both extrusion and injection molding have a similar methodology.
 But one of the major differences is that one heats the PPC to the consistency of putty while the other turns the pellets into a liquid.

 For an extruder: the pellets move through a large spiral screw that heats the PPC into a thick putty-like substance.
-The high viscosity mass is pushed into a die where it cools to the desired shape, cut, and expelled.
+Then, the high viscosity mass is pushed into a die where it cools to the desired shape, cut, and expelled.

-Extruders are typically used only for simple shapes such as the pen barrels or refill cartridge.
+Extruders are typically used only for simple shapes such as the barrels or refill cartridge.

 Injection molding is used in more complex shapes like the clip, cap, or pieces of a click mechanism.